thinkocapo/replay/README.md

 # Undertaker
-## Goal
-Test data automation.
-Have 1 app send events for all sdk's rather than 1 app per sdk.
-Prepare these events ahead of time in a database, by intercepting or "undertake them" on their way to Sentry using the proxy API (Flask) in this repo and storing them to sqlite.
+(image)

 ## What's Happening
 <img src="./img/workflow-diagram.jpeg" width="450" height="300">

-STEP1 - Sentry sdk's send events to the API defined in /flask/server-sqlite.py.
-It acts like a proxy that intercept the events before they hit Sentry.
-It saves copies of them in a database.
-This is useful because apps w/ sdk's do not have to stay running on a scheduled job to keep creating more errors and events.
+Apps w/ sdk's do not have to stay running on a scheduled job to keep creating more errors and events.
 Events are instead saved in a database for replaying in the future.

-STEP2 - Events do not have to be created because they're alread stored in a database.
-Load the events from the database and send them to Sentry.
 This can run on a scheduled job.
 Sentry thinks they're coming from live apps.

+**GOAL** Test data automation. (crontab) Have 1 app send events for all sdk's rather than 1 app per sdk.
+Prepare these events ahead of time in a database, by intercepting or "undertake them" on their way to Sentry using the proxy API (Flask) in this repo and storing them to sqlite.

 [example payload structure](./img/payload-structure.png) from a sentry sdk event: